Information Theory (Entropy, KL Divergence, Cross Entropy)

 - Yes it is!

-- What is the \(P_{1}(x)\) and \(P_{2}(x)\) in usual?
+CEis the negative part ofKL divergence.
+KL divergence=Entropy+Cross Entropy- What is the \(P_{1}(x)\) and \(P_{2}(x)\) in usual?

 - \(P_{1}(x)\) is

-. - Oh, Do you get feel for the reason why we use
+label(True value) and \(P_{2}(x)\) isPrediction. - Oh, Do you get feel for the reason why we use

-as loss function? - Actually
+CEas loss function? - Actually

-has same meaning in loss function(don’t needentropy
+KL divergenceandCEhas same meaning in loss function(don’t needentropy).
+Therefore we useCE.

 For example, in the binary classification problem, you have ever used it as loss function.
 (In above, we used \(log_{2}\) but in neural network, usually use \(ln = log_{e}\))